-For many, a trip to the beautiful state of California is the trip of a lifetime.
+For many, a holiday to the beautiful state of California is the trip of a lifetime.
 There are very few states in the USA that encompass so much diversity than this one, where you can spend the morning hitting the waves in some of the best surf in the world and the afternoon hitting the slopes on snow-covered mountains.
 The California lifestyle is an iconic one, and those seeking it have made it the most visited state in the US.
-However, this west-coast state also has a reputation for being expensive an unattainable to visit for budget travellers, which begs the question: How much will a California trip cost?
+However, this west-coast state also has a reputation for being expensive and unattainable to visit for budget travellers, which begs the question: How much will a California trip cost?

 Of course, the cost of a trip to California can be quite expensive if you’re not smart about where you spend your money, however, it is also possible to visit this great state on a shoestring budget.
 Especially if you’re interested in outdoor activities (of which California has many) and are willing to cut costs in your food and accommodation costs, a trip to California can end up being a surprisingly affordable affair.

 There are five main categories of any California travel budget that you need to keep an eye on.
 These include the costs of accommodation, transportation, food, activities, and entertainment.
 The best way to make sure that your trip to California cost doesn’t leave you in debt for the rest of your life is to find the best balance between these five aspects to suit your travel style.

 The first thing you need to consider when trying to figure out the total cost of your trip to California is how much your accommodation costs will be.
 Accommodation is likely to take the biggest dent out of your total California vacation cost, so it can help to get a good idea on how much you’re willing to spend.